yurikaminski/AIDL19-DeepSales/README.md

 a continuous conflict score in the range [−10, +10]._

 ### Dataset preparation
 To replicate the paper we need to prepare the data in an identical way.
 The audio files have a length of 30 seconds each with a sample rate of 48kHz, that represents huge vectors, size 1.440.000.
-For that reason the files were divided in intervals of 3 seconds.
-We also downsample the audio files to 8kHz like in the paper.
-That gives us vectors with size 24.000.
+For that reason the files were divided in intervals of 3 seconds and downsampled to 8kHz like in the paper, that gives us vectors with size 24.000.
 We also removed silences from the data but those revealed to be a rare occurrence.
 Finally, to have some data augmentation, when splitting the data in 3 seconds intervals we did a interval step of 1 second, that gave us intervals with 2 seconds of overlap and a lot more data to train.
 This step was not mentioned in the paper.

+Even with the downsampling of the data to 8kHz it would still be a problem to load all the data at once to have in memory.
+For that reason we decided to convert and save the data in the format of TF.records.
+With this we solved the issue of the lack of system memory to handle the data.

+### Training